 There is a saying that goes in the lines of ‘You break the laws of physics, and they will break you’.
 The length of the fixed blade will determine the balance of the entire knife while you use it.
 So, get to feel the knife in your hand, and you can tell if the knife provides you with the perfect balance to deliver powerful strikes.

 If you are into stripping back, a short Bowie knife will likely be short on delivery as well.
 You’ll also want to check how the knife’s weight factors in.
 The longer the blade, the heftier the overall knife feels in the hand.
-And if you are a hard duty master, you might feel that weight wears you down surprisingly fast over time.
+And if you are a hard-duty master, you might feel that weight wears you down surprisingly fast over time.

-Also, if it’s a combat knife (likely with a blood-thirsty wild animal or sworn enemy) you need a lightweight and medium length big Bowie for excellent control and shifting power towards the blade.
+Also, if it’s a combat knife (likely with a blood-thirsty wild animal or sworn enemy) you need a lightweight and medium-length big Bowie for excellent control and shifting power towards the blade.
 Also, with elaborate and thoughtful ergonomics, even large Bowie knives can feel great in the arm and swing.

-Far as weight goes too, keep in mind that a tad too light blade will struggle and trudge through slashing sticks, and pruning trees as well as a relatively heavier knife.
+As far as weight goes too, keep in mind that a tad too light blade will struggle and trudge through slashing sticks, and pruning trees as well as a relatively heavier knife.
 Still, too heavy a Bowie will make for a heck of a weary utility.

-What Tang is it?
+3. What Tang is it?

 A full tang in some way prevents the blade from breaking.
 A half tang on a heavy blade will not see you through hard duty.
 The spine of that thing could break abruptly, punching you in the face as far as value for money is concerned.